floraison/flor/doc/glossary.md

 TODO

+## caller

+The flor component that reads hook or tasker configurations and runs Ruby classes or external scripts with the incoming messages (hooked messages or task messages).

 ## core

 Core contains everything that makes the basic flor language interpreter.
 It's always executed in a single [run](#run) - always transient.
 As soon as there is a [timer](#timer) or a [trap](#trap) - something that would not be present in a vanilla interpreter - it goes into [unit](#unit).
 As such, the [storage](#storage) is not a "core" thing, it belongs to "unit".